ERICLuoYuu/New_BAI_DataAnalysis/python_1_basics.md

 5. [Functions and Classes](#5-functions-and-classes)

 Notice that it is not at all expected that you learn all these things and they are burnt into your brain (!!!!!).
-It is more of a broad intrdocution to all the basics so you have hard of them, but programmers do look up stuff all the time!
+It is more of a broad intrdocution to all the basics so you have herd of them, but programmers do look up stuff all the time!
 So don't worry if it is a lot of input right now, just try to understand the concepts and you can always come back and find help in here, in the internet or from me directly.